 If you are a California resident, you have the rights outlined in this section.
-Please see the “Exercising your rights” section below for instructions regarding how to exercise these rights.
+Please see the “Exercising your rights” section below for instructions on exercising these rights.

 Sales of personal data

-You have the right to request certain information about our collection and use of your Personal Data over the past 12 months.
+You have the right to request certain information about the Personal Data we may have collected from you and how we used that Personal Data over the past 12 months.
 We will provide you with the following information:

-- The categories of Personal Data that we have collected about you.
+- The categories of Personal Data that we collected about you.

-- The categories of sources from which that Personal Data was collected.
+- The categories of sources from which we collected that Personal Data.

 - The business or commercial purpose for collecting or selling your Personal Data.